abstractmachine/interaction-design-tools/README.md

 There is a free student + teacher license that allows you to work on more than two models at once.
 You have to renew this license every year:

 <https://www.shapr3d.com/education>

+## Terminal
+Figure out where the Terminal is on your computer.

+- macOS: `cmd` + `space` and type `Terminal`
+- Windows:
+- Linux:

+Common commands from within the terminal are: `cd` change directory, `ls` list files in current directory, `mkdir` make directory, `cp` copy file, `mv` move or rename a file/directory.

+The terminal is powerful.
+Be careful: you can break things.

 ## GIT
 We use Git to backup, collaborate, and create historical breadcrumbs of our work.